The Mergers & Acquisitions Review: Saudi Arabia

 Foreign involvement in M&A transactions

-As part of easing restrictions on foreign investment, in late 2017, a decision was issued by the Saudi Arabia General Investment Authority (now the Ministry of Investment) accepting applications from foreign investors for 100 per cent foreign ownership of entities carrying on trading activities, which ownership was previously capped at 75 per cent.
+As part of easing restrictions on foreign investment, in late 2017, a decision was issued by the Saudi Arabian General Investment Authority (now the Ministry of Investment) accepting applications from foreign investors for 100 per cent foreign ownership of entities carrying on trading activities, which ownership was previously capped at 75 per cent.
 In 2019, the government relaxed the 49 per cent limit on foreign ownership of publicly listed companies for foreign strategic investors.
 This change was effective for owning shares of companies listed on the primary exchange (Tadawul) and the parallel (small cap) exchange (Nomu).
 It is expected that this will open up the capital markets to large-scale M&A activities, particularly from large companies seeking to acquire controlling interests in Saudi businesses and private investors investing in growth businesses with the potential to list in the future.

 Significant transactions, key trends and hot industries